Apple Snickerdoodle Layer Cake

 Instructions

-Make the Cakes
+Making the Cinnamon Cakes

 2. Combine flour, baking powder, cream of tartar, salt, and cinnamon in a medium bowl.
 Set aside.

-Make the Spiced Apple Filling
+Making the Spiced Apple Filling

 1. Dice the apples into ½" cubes.